-In order to thrive among technology clients among the startup industry, empathy should be built at the core of products.
+In order to thrive among technology clients in the startup industry, empathy should be built at the core of products.

-Customers at times are left frustrated and that is because empathy was not established in the product development.
-The amount of minutes spent on tasks, how clear or unclear your product is, directly correlates with the level of empathy embedded in your products.
+Customers at times are left frustrated and that is because empathy was not established during the product development process.
+The amount of minutes spent on tasks, how clear or unclear your product is, directly correlates with the level of empathy embedded in these products.

 The Global Tribe of Designers

 Empathy is a powerful tool designers use to build relatable products that can scale to millions of different humans around the world with a core mission to save universal issues.
 When designers and thought leaders collaborate on social-good projects, measurable results can be successfully conducted.

 Ego aside, professionals set out on a collective mission to fix the world’s largest problems – and along the way in solving these issues – educate people on the value of universal design by allowing transparency in decision-making rooms.